 The Schwab U.S. Large-Cap Growth ETF (SCHG) allows investors to do just that.
 SCHG tracks an index of companies that have been selected based on metrics including trailing revenue growth, trailing earnings growth, and projected earnings growth.
 The 200-stock portfolio is about 85% large-cap in nature, with virtually all of the remainder invested in (larger) midsized companies.

-SCHG is pretty consistent with many growth funds in that a huge chunk of assets are parked in technology and tech-esque sectors.
-The technology sector itself accounts for almost half of this Schwab ETF’s assets; another quarter is split between communication services and consumer discretionary stocks.
+SCHG is pretty consistent with many growth funds in that a huge chunk of assets are parked in technology and adjacent sectors.
+Tech stocks account for almost half of this Schwab ETF’s assets; another quarter is split between communication services and consumer discretionary stocks.

-While completely unremarkable from a portfolio construction point of view, SCHG is nonetheless one of the best Schwab ETFs you can buy because it has it where it counts: returns.
-While past performance isn’t a guarantee of future returns, it has done extremely well against its peers—SCHG’s trailing three-, five-, 10-, and 15-year returns are all in the top 20% (or better) of its Morningstar category.
+While completely unremarkable from a portfolio construction point of view, Schwab U.S. Large-Cap Growth ETF is nonetheless one of the best Schwab ETFs you can buy because it has it where it counts: returns.
+While past performance isn’t a guarantee of future returns, SCHG has done extremely well against its peers—its trailing five-, 10-, and 15-year returns are all roughly around the top 10% of the fund’s Morningstar category.

 Want to learn more about SCHG?
 Check out the Schwab provider site.